eveOfCode/Stack/README.md

 # Stack
-Program that allows a user to make a stack and pop items from the stack
+A program that allows a user to make a stack and pop items from the stack